inspiredlabs/rvo.lt/site/content/post/light-bike-script.md

 Establishing shot:
 BACKGROUND: LAKE DEEP IN&nbsp;NATURE

-- <!--Italy--> The world faces crop shortages, economic stagnation and job uncertainty.
+- <!--Italy--> In a world of shocks, economic stagnation and job uncertainty...
-- To _Address Crisis_ we're doing things differently.
+- To _Address Crisis_, we're doing things differently.
 - By understanding the natural world, and leveraging the power of design: we're reducing waste, without&nbsp;sacrifice.

 <!-- EATS MINT LEAF -->